8th-chandrian/maze-generator/README.md

 # maze-generator
-A simple maze generation app built with JavaFX.
+A maze generation app in Java, with front end done in JavaFX.